I finally decided to invest in a high-end manual coffee grinder and in doing so, go further down the rabbit hole in pursuit of that perfect cup.

 - The manual didn't have any suggestions on what settings to use for various brewing methods.
 This is a surprising omission, since Kinu's competitors had this information on their websites.
 First, turn clockwise until the wheel no longer moves - this is the 0 point.
 You'll see M47 users describe their grind settings with a number such as 4.5, which is 4 and a half revolutions from the 0 point, which you adjust by turning anticlockwise.
 Higher settings = coarser grinds.
 I found the /r/coffee subreddit really useful as there are numerous posts on which settings to use.

 - Each micro adjustment of the wheel doesn't provide enough tactile feedback, a consequence of the stepless adjustment.
-There's an indicator line on the wheel which shows how much it's been spun, but I had trouble seeing it because it was too small.
+There's an indicator line on the wheel which shows how much it's been spun, but I had trouble seeing it because it is too small.
 I couldn't find any satisfactory workarounds which would let me adjust grind size independently so I've written to Kinu to request the indicator line be made tactile in some way.

 The First Grind